There is no higher priority at SUNY Cortland than the safety of the campus community, and we take many steps to maintain a safe environment.

 - Indoor and outdoor video security cameras at residence halls, parking lots, fields and many other locations

 - Free on-campus and downtown bus shuttles with pickup and drop-off at residence halls

-- A 24/7 crisis hotline to report incidences of sexual assault
+- Resources to report incidences of sexual assault

 - Regular inspection of campus buildings and fire protection systems.
 Students and staff receive fire safety training and fire drills are conducted throughout the year.